 Property management is:

-What can property managers do?
+What can property manager licensees do?

-Property management professionals can work with landlords (property owners) and/or tenants (potential tenants) in the leasing of real estate.
+Property management licensees can work with landlords (property owners) and/or tenants (potential tenants) in the leasing of real estate.
 A licence to provide property management services allows an individual to do so for all types of properties: commercial, residential and rural real estate.

 Commercial real estate means property intended to generate income.
 It includes property used for:

-What can commercial real estate professionals do?
+What can commercial real estate licensees do?

 They can assist in the purchase, sale, or lease of office buildings or space, industrial sites and retail.